 How to Choose a Super Automatic Espresso Machine

-Super-automatic espresso machines are a big investment, especially compared to semi-automatic devices, so you should carefully consider which machine features are essential for you and which ones you can live without.
+Super-automatic espresso machines (also known as automatic espresso machines) are a big investment, especially compared to semi-automatic devices, so you should carefully consider which machine features are essential for you and which ones you can live without.

-Most of espresso machines fall in these price ranges:
+Most espresso machines fall in these price ranges:

 - Budget: Under $1,000

 - Premium: $2,000+

 I know what you’re thinking: $1,000 is a “budget” choice?!
 It’s true because automatic espresso machines have many advanced components.
 They heat water to 180 F within a minute, grind the coffee, and generate nine bars of pressure to brew espresso.
 Not to mention steam milk.
 All of that in a compact package that’s simple to operate.
 So, good options don’t come cheap.

 If you’re unsure about the investment, a Starbucks venti latte costs $4.15, which is $1,500 per year in daily coffee drinks.
 Fewer trips to the coffee shop mean an espresso machine pays itself off in a year.

 I’ve included options across the price ranges including a few budget ones like the Gaggia Brera and DeLonghi Magnifica that still make excellent espresso.

 Espresso quality is maybe the most important factor when buying an espresso machine.
 After all, espresso is the reason you’re buying it.